VERITAS-Observatory/V2DL3/README.md

 - `--force_extrapolation`: This option extrapolates linearly the IRF at the run parameter value.
 Use this option with a caution since the extrapolation is applied even for run parameter values very far from the corresponding IRF axes range.

 Recommended options is: `--fuzzy_boundary zenith 0.05 --fuzzy_boundary pedvar 0.5`.
-This takes into account that extrapolation of the IRF zenith axis is applied to very large zenith angles only, where shower properties changes significantly with small changes in zenith angle.
+For zenith values below 30 degrees and below the lowest available IRF zenith, the lowest IRF boundary is used.
+The fuzzy-boundary tolerance remains enforced for large zenith angles, where shower properties change significantly with small changes in zenith angle.

 Further options are: